Life Stages Planning: Retirement

 IRAs allow up to $10,000 to be withdrawn for a first-time home-buyer.

 IRAs permit distributions for qualified education expenses.

-The earlier you start thinking about retirement, the better off you and your family will be.
-If you’re feeling overwhelmed or unprepared for the many financial considerations of retirement, speaking with a financial advisor to review your financial strategies may help you feel more confident.
-At Mellen Money Management, we specialize in walking our clients through the milestones and transitions they face in life.
+If you’re feeling overwhelmed or unprepared for the many financial considerations of marriage, chatting with a financial advisor to review your financial strategies may help you feel more confident.
+At Mellen Money Management, we specialize in walking our clients through the many milestones and transitions they face in life.
 If you’d like to make sure your bases are covered and your finances are optimized, set up your free introductory phone call online today!